-For female polar bears like Anuri, the cycle of life includes mating, denning, and giving birth to cubs.
+For female polar bears, the cycle of life includes mating, denning, and giving birth to cubs.

 Photo: Kieran Mulvaney